danadrianmirea/pac-man-game/README.md

 git clone https://github.com/maricard18/pac-man-game.git
 ```

+## About
+All the graphical components in this game were created using functions from the raylib library; no images or textures were utilized. <br>
+The CPU movement pattern was implemented using a self-made random algorithm system.
+The primary movement is always upwards unless it encounters a dead end. <br> When passing through an intersection or facing a possible new direction, it has a 60% chance of continuing forward and a 40% chance of turning left or right.

 ## Contributing

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests through GitHub.